SigmaHQ/sigma-specification/Sigma_specification.md

 `name` is a **unique** human-readable name that can be used instead of the *id* as a reference in correlation rules.
 The goal is to improve the readability of correlation rules.

-## Schema (optional)

-**Attribute:** schema

-This is the version of the specification used in the rule.

-This will allow us to quickly know if the converter or software can use the rule without any problems The possible values are
-  - `1.0`
-  - `2.0`
-When the field is missing, the default value is `1.0`

 ## Taxonomy (optional)

 **Attribute:** taxonomy